 - respond to fair criticism, whether of you or your team, in particular by putting matters right and by ensuring that the problem does not recur.

-This all seems very obvious, but a middle manager friend of mine told me that three weeks passed before his newly appointed Senior Civil Servant (Deputy Director) boss got round to meeting him, and he had yet to meet his Director after six months in the job.
+More generally, good managers and leaders tend to spend more time with their direct reports than do other managers - and bad managers spend very little time.
+This all seems very obvious but a middle manager friend of mine told me that three weeks passed before her newly appointed Senior Civil Servant (Deputy Director) boss got round to meeting her, and she had yet to meet her Director after six months in the job.
 So some colleagues still have something to learn about visibility, commitment and leadership.

 According to Lucy Kellaway, writing in the Financial Times, a good leader knows exactly when to be straight, when to be economical with the truth, when to lay it on with a trowel, and when to dissemble.
 This is absolutely right, but most of us spend too much time dissembling and too little time being honest with our staff.
 In particular, we have to be honest in making it clear to staff that they are employed for no other reason than to help the leader achieve his or her objectives.
 However much they like working together, the team must be directed to achieving a common goal.
 Everyone is then much better directed and motivated.
 Those who skirt round this fundamental truth simply waste time and create confused expectations.

 Effective leaders also give clear and honest feedback to their staff – not all the time, but frequently enough to be effective.
 Any sustained failure to give honest feedback to colleagues – and of course we have all failed to some extent, and regretted it – can only end in disappointment, confusion and demoralisation.
 Honest appraisal is also a necessary companion to empowerment.
 Once the manager has defined the job that is to be done, he or she should aim to keep out of the way and let his or her staff do what is expected of them.
 But there must be regular informal and formal appraisal to ensure that the work stays on track.